-- Ensuring that training schedules, playing rules, use of equipment and length of games are structured to facilitate greater participation by all young players, and are suitable to all age categories, and to the ability and maturity level of players. - Not imposing responsibilities or roles on young people that may be inappropriate to their age. - Respecting the rights, dignity and worth of all players and treating them equally regardless of their age, gender, ability, ethnic origin, cultural background or religion. - Creating pathways for young people to participate in our games not just as players but by affording them other developmental opportunities including training to become referees, coaches etc. (Please see the Charlestown Sarsfields Player Pathway Document for more information on www.charlestowngaa.com/bord-na-nog/

-- Ensuring that when teams may travel away and stay overnight that separate sleeping facilities are provided for all adults and for young people.
-Similarly, for mixed groups, separate sleeping quarters for males and females shall be required. - When a group consists of both males and females, that an adequate adult to member ratio of male and female coaches is present.
+- Ensuring that training schedules, playing rules, use of equipment and length of games are structured to facilitate greater participation by all young players and are suitable to all age categories and to the ability and maturity level of players. - Not imposing responsibilities or roles on young people that may be inappropriate to their age. - Respect the rights, dignity, and worth of all players and treat them equally regardless of their age, gender, ability, ethnic origin, cultural background, or religion. - Creating pathways for young people to participate in our games not just as players but by affording them other developmental opportunities, including training to become referees, coaches etc. (Please see the Charlestown Sarsfields Player Pathway Document for more information on www.charlestowngaa.com/bord-na-nog/ - Ensure that separate sleeping facilities are provided for all adults and young people when teams travel away and stay overnight.
+Similarly, for mixed groups, separate sleeping quarters for males and females shall be required. - When a group consists of both males and females, an adequate adult-to-member ratio of male and female coaches is present.